Forrest Park in downtown St. Louis, Missouri August 1999

 One of the many permanent mysteries of Suicide is “what were they thinking and what motivations ramped them up to end their life?”

 Over the years, I have frequently pondered this whole issue.
 I have named this reoccurring question the state of “wonderment.”

-In the beginning I wrote many of these thoughts down, and filed them away in a physical folder labeled “To be resolved.”
-Today, the folder is stuffed away yet its content are permanently stored in my memory.
+In the beginning, I wrote many of these thoughts down, and filed them away in a physical folder labeled “To be resolved.”
+Today, the folder is stuffed away yet its content is permanently stored in my memory.